 I’ve been a little bit off my game here lately.
 I still wake up early – before my entire family – and it’s the best thing that I can do for myself and for my little family.
 But, I’ve been struggling with focus lately…which seems odd to me since I’m your standard Type-A personality and losing focus isn’t something that comes naturally to us.

 So I’ve been struggling with managing my time spent with my husband, time spent with my children, and time spent on the blog.
 Not to mention, I’m struggling with keeping my house in order.
 Honestly, it’s starting to feel a little overwhelming.

 But, I’m committed to taking back my time and to stop letting it run me.
 One of those things that I’m doing is consistently avoiding the “mom uniform”.
 Don’t get me wrong, when you or your kiddos are sick, it’s practically impossible to wear anything other than the mom uniform.
 But I’ve realized that if I dress for the day that I want to have instead of the day I’m having, I’m in a way better mood.

-I mean, think about.
-Whenever you’re wearing your pjs until noon do you feel like a beautiful woman or a hot mess.
+I mean, think about it.
+Whenever you’re wearing your pj’s until noon do you feel like a beautiful woman or a hot mess?
 If you’re like me, you feel like a hot mess and completely unfocused and out of control.
 So just like I pick out my kids’ clothes for the following day, I’ve been picking out and planning my outfits the night before.
-Makes getting out the door so much easier.
+It makes getting out the door so much easier.

 Write it Down